 You have so much going on running your business that it’s easy to not think about taxes.
 But, your tax deductions can lead to significant savings and more money in your pocket.
 Tax deductions are so important.

-Here are some overlooked tax deductions for small business owners, independent contractors and freelancers.
+Here are some overlooked tax deductions for small business owners, independent contractors

 The more deductions you take, the lower your taxable income will be.
 That means you can pay less in taxes than you would and have more money to grow your business.
 Or, you can spend that money on whatever you want.
 We don’t judge.